robertangeles/prompts/write_essay.md

 - Write a SEO description with a maximum of 160 characters.
 You will put this in the [SEO DESCRIPTION] Section.

-- Write a detailked prompt for an AI Image Generator to represent this essay.
+- Write a detailed prompt for an AI Image Generator to represent this essay.
 You will put this in the [IMAGE DESCRIPTION] Section.

 # OUTPUT FORMAT